Have You Ever Pooped Yourself at the Gym?

 Hydrate before and during your workout with cold water (warm water will make you want to go).

 When you’re filling out your workout wardrobe, stick to dark color shorts...just in case.

-The last thing you should be worrying about when you're going for a max squat or at mile 20 is shitting yourself.
+The last thing you should be worrying about at mile 20 or when you're going for a max squat is shitting yourself.
 So take heed of the wisdom above so you can clear your mind of any poop-related drama.
 To ease your mind even more, pack some DUDE Wipes in your gym bag so that even if you have a leak you can patch it up on the spot.